In This Volume

 Where a party does not assert a proprietary claim with respect to a mortgage, but rather claims a right of setoff of money owing under a mortgage, the party does not claim “an estate or interest in land” and is not entitled to register a lis pendens (Capital Builders Ltd. v.
 Woodbine Management, 1983 CanLII 596 (BC SC)).

 A vendor sold property to a developer.
 The vendor claimed that the developer agreed that it would not transfer the property until it had completed construction, that it would construct a highrise itself, and that it would give the vendor a free suite.
 Following application by a third party for registration of its transfer of the property from the developer, the vendor launched an action against the developer, claiming rescission and, alternatively, damages, and filed a lis pendens against the property.
 In the third party’s application to obtain cancellation of the lis pendens, the vendor made (for the first time) a claim for specific performance.
 However, because the statement of claim disclosed no such plea for specific performance, and because the validity of the filing of a lis pendens must be determined on claims disclosed in the pleadings in the underlying action, the vendor could not then advance such a claim to validate the lis pendens.
 The vendor’s claims against the developer were of a personal nature, being for breach of contract only, and did not support continuation of the filing of the lis pendens.
 Even if an agreement creates an enforceable restraint on alienation, a general restriction on alienation is void as a condition on the absolute sale of land and cannot create a charge on land.
 The vendor based her claim to entitlement to a free suite on an oral collateral agreement.
 The written agreement was silent on this point.
 Thus, under of the Law and Equity Act, the oral agreement was unenforceable.
-Evidence of it was also likely inadmissible under the parole evidence rule.
+Evidence of it was also likely inadmissible under the parol evidence rule.
 Accordingly, the claim for a free suite was not one that established an arguable case or triable issue so as to support a lis pendens.
 The vendor’s claim that the developer would construct a highrise was either a personal covenant or a restriction on use forming a negative covenant.
 But because the restriction did not meet the requirements for a negative covenant, the vendor was not entitled to a lis pendens on that basis either (No. 393 Dynamic Endeavours Inc. v.
 Lee, B.C.J.
 No. 115 (QL) (S.C.)).

 Use of Confidential Information